Meghanaramesha/BLOG/GitBook_Content/Influencers/Kopelovich/Interesting design choice in Gossip Harbors Wheel of Chance.md

 ######

-Not only did they add probability disclosure for each reward (tucked under the “?” icon), but they also grey out rewards once claimed.
+Not only did they addÂ probability disclosureÂ for each reward (tucked under the â€œ?â€ icon), but they alsoÂ grey out rewards once claimed.
 That means:
-✅ Players can see what’s left → driving anticipation as better prizes remain.
+âœ… Players can see whatâ€™s left â†’ driving anticipation as better prizes remain.
-✅ No duplicates → keeps each spin feeling meaningful.
+âœ… No duplicates â†’ keeps each spin feeling meaningful.
-✅ Transparency → even if most players miss the probability tab, it’s there, building trust.
+âœ… Transparency â†’ even if most players miss the probability tab, itâ€™s there, building trust.

-It’s a smart way to mix fairness with engagement, while nudging players to keep spinning for those top-tier prizes.
+Itâ€™s a smart way to mix fairness with engagement, while nudging players to keep spinning for those top-tier prizes.

 ![](https://www.gamigion.com/wp-content/uploads/2024/07/cropped-Kopelovich-100x100.jpeg)